RetroAchievements/docs/docs/developer-docs/alt-groups.md

 # Alt Groups

 Achievements can have groups added to them that allow for alternative requirements to unlock an achievement.
-These are called _Alt Groups_,
+These are called _Alt Groups_.

 When using _Alt groups_, for the achievement to trigger, all the conditions in the _Core group_ MUST be true.
 And then all the conditions of ANY _Alt group_ must be true.
 In other words, each _Alt group_ uses `OR` logic.

 ## Example

 In this dummy example for Contra (NES) the achievement requires, "While on stage look up or crouch."
-Lets look at what's in the _Core group_ and in the _Alt groups_:
+Let's look at what's in the _Core group_ and in the _Alt groups_:

 ![Alt Groups: Core](/alt-groups-core.png)
 In the core group: `0x18 = 5`.
 This checks that the player is on stage.